electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 With all the code in place, we are ready to see push notifications in action.

 Navigate to `http://localhost:3000`.
 Accept the permission for subscribing and you will see a curl command rendered on the page.
-You can either run the curl command from terminal to see the push notification or fill out the form and click on the `Send` button to trigger it!
+You can either run the curl command from a terminal window to see the push notification or fill out the form and click on the `Send` button to trigger it!

-For more Electrode PWA code examples checkout [electrode-pwa-examples](https://github.com/electrode-samples/electrode-pwa-examples/tree/master/examples) repo.
+For more Electrode PWA code examples checkout the [electrode-pwa-examples](https://github.com/electrode-samples/electrode-pwa-examples/tree/master/examples) repository.